minjong-ha/cardbox/README.md

 Manusecret provides note management for the users.
 It is clear that there are thousands of note application in store.
 However, since there is no satisfying note app for me, I decide to create my own one.
+The name of "Manusecret" is a combination of manuscript and secret.
-The basic concept of the Manusecret is the manuscript, such as hand-written note.
+The basic concept of it is a card sorting box, such as hand-written note.
-Thus, the convenience is not our highest priority.
+Thus, the convenience is not our highest priority, it is more important to transplant the feeling of cards.
 Since its difficulty and non-profitable buissness model, there will be no commercials or advertisements (only a simple donate method for me).
 I also plan to open the source codes.

 There are two sections: public and private.